michaelliebman/media-net-fundamentals/media-net-fundamentals.md

   * **Snooping:** Don't flood to the broadcast domain
   * **Querier:** Router that sends queries, gets reports, tracks interested hosts & groups
 * Protocol Independent Multicast Sparse Mode (PIM-SM)
-  * Doesn't flood traffic where it isn't needed
+  * Doesn't flood traffic where it isn't needed at scale
   * **Rendezvous Point (RP):** Root of tree from senders to receivers
   * **Designated Router (DR):** Join/prune to RP & forwarding for subnet